znadir/zclient/README.md

 # ZClient

-This is my http client written from scratch TCP/TLS for fun :D
+This is my http/tls client written from scratch with TCP for fun :D

 - Tls 1.3
 - Simple